riakashyap/POS_Simulator/Design_Principles.md

 executing SQL statements.
 Overall, we can say that the different classes have a well-defined role, and there is no unnecessary interdependence between them.
-Hence, we can conclude that the code exhibits low coupling.
+Hence, we can conclude that the code exhibits low coupling.</br>